 There are a few pharmaceutical companies that have developed medication to control symptoms, namely itching, and possibly slow disease progression.
 These medications are new and still in the trial phase.
 So far, there is very positive patient response.
 If you would like more information regarding what trials are out there, please contact the site administrator.

 LUM001 is a novel, twice-daily, orally-administered, potent and selective ASBT inhibitor that works by preventing recycling of bile acids back to the liver and is thought to reduce bile acid accumulation, improve liver function and potentially relieve the extreme itching associated with cholestatic liver disease.

-LUM001 is currently in Phase 2 clinical development for two rare pediatric cholestatic liver disease indications.
+Mirum is currently planning to start phase 3 clinical development for two rare pediatric cholestatic liver disease indications.
 These potential indications are: Alagille syndrome (ALGS) and Progressive Familial Intrahepatic Cholestasis (PFIC).